Farria/2017.M1.ASP/README.md

 # Applied Stochastic Processes (FIN 514, 2017-18 Module 1)

 ## Announcements
-* __[NEW]__ Please create your GitHub account for homework/project.
+* Please create your GitHub account for homework/project.
 Make sure to add your full name (not only ID).
 Then, click the classroom invidation link I sent to email.

-* __[NEW]__ I set up class mailing list phbs.asp@allmail.net and sent out the first email. __If you're not in the list, please contact me.__ I sent the invitation link for GitHub classroom for uploading homework.
+* I set up class mailing list phbs.asp@allmail.net and sent out the first email. __If you're not in the list, please contact me.__ I sent the invitation link for GitHub classroom for uploading homework.

-* __[NEW]__ See this wikipage for [python install](https://github.com/PHBS/2017.M1.ASP/wiki/Python-Resources) and [downloading github desktop install file](https://github.com/PHBS/2017.M1.ASP/wiki/Github-Desktop-Download).
+* See this wikipage for [python install](https://github.com/PHBS/2017.M1.ASP/wiki/Python-Resources) and [downloading github desktop install file](https://github.com/PHBS/2017.M1.ASP/wiki/Github-Desktop-Download).
 The Github install files are now in [CMS for this course](http://cms.phbs.pku.edu.cn/claroline/document/document.php?cidReset=true&cidReq=FIN514).

 ## Lectures: